 5. Documentation for separation and divorce

 Start gathering the following documentation, in hard or soft copy.
 You will need most of this as you progress through your separation or divorce.
 Being able to get your hands on it quickly and easily, will save you time and stress.

 As you move through the steps outlined above you will have gathered the information that will enable you to list all of your assets (what you and your partner own) and all of your liabilities (what you and your partner owe) and document a summary of your current financial position.

+Knowing what to do when you first become a single mum can be overwhelming.
 From here you can move towards negotiating a property split, either on your own or with the support of your chosen professional.